TranslatorSRI/TranslatorTestingModel/CONTRIBUTING.md

 ### Adding new terms yourself

 Please submit a [Pull Request][pulls] to submit a new term for consideration.
+Do do this, you (carefully!) modify the [translator_testing_model.yaml](src/translator_testing_model/schema/translator_testing_model.yaml) file, in accordance with LinkML data model encoding  principles, then run `make gen-project` - in a terminal session, inside the root project directory - to regenerate all the other related project artifacts.

 <a id="best-practices"></a>